mongodb-labs/pubsub/README.md

 Some applications may know before-hand that they only need specific fields in each message.
 In this case, they can apply a projection to their subscription, specifying which fields to deliver.

 A projection is specified using the same syntax as projections on MongoDB queries.
-The projection is designated through a "projection" field in the subscribe command.
-For example, the following will return only the 'type' and 'author' fields in each document:
+The projection is designated through a `projection` field in the subscribe command.
+For example, the following will return only the `type` and `author` fields in each document:

 ```
 { subscribe : <channel>, projection: { type : 1, author : 1 }